zrythm/zrythm/doc/dev/m.css/doc/themes/pelican.rst

 .. note-danger::

     In order to use the m.css theme or `plugins <{filename}/plugins.rst>`_, you need to install Pelican 4 and the Python 3 version of it.
-Most of the plugins work with Python 3.4, while some (such as the `math plugin <{filename}/plugins/math-and-code.rst#math>`_) need 3.5.
+The theme and plugins work with Python 3.5 and newer.
 Python 2 is not supported and compatibility with Pelican 3.7 has been dropped.

 .. code:: sh